philc/book-notes/school of life.md

   * Elements of wisdom
     * Appreciation
       * "it isn't that they are sentimental and naive; in fact, precisely the opposite.
-Because they have seen how hard things can get, they know how to draw the full value from the peaceful and the sweet --whenever and wherever these arise."
+Because they have seen how hard things can get, they know how to draw the full value from the peaceful and the sweet -- whenever and wherever these arise."
         * Seeing the charm of a 3 year old playing in a garden.
     * Folly
       * The wise budget for madness in others.